 Species of ants like Ghost Ants which may have one queen in your home may then separate into two or three colonies with multiple queens as a result of the incorrect spray being used to exterminate them.
 Instead of solving your ant problem, this may have made the number of ants in your home increase and can often spread the ants to different rooms of your house as well.

 At Native Pest Management, we avoid products for ant control that affect the ant pheromone trails.
-We use non-repellant products that ants don't know is present, so ants will walk right over the products we apply and inadvertently pick it up on their bodies.
+We use non-repellent products that ants don't know are present, so ants will walk right over the products we apply and inadvertently pick them up on their bodies.
 This in turn allows them to carry it back to their colony, eliminating the queen and the entire colony and solving your ant problem for good.

-So while you started this article reading about why ants don't cross chalk lines or pen lines, you ended up learning why products like Raid and Ortho also affects the pheromone trails ants follow.
-Hopefully this helps you eliminate any ants you have in your house.
-If not, call us today for a free pest control inspection in West Palm Beach, FL and surrounding cities including Fort Lauderdale, FL, Miami, FL and Port St. Lucie, FL.
+So while you started this article reading about why ants don't cross chalk lines or pen lines, you ended up learning why products like Raid and Ortho also affect the pheromone trails ants follow.
+Hopefully, this helps you eliminate any ants you have in your house.
+If not, call us today for effective ant control and pest control in West Palm Beach, FL and surrounding cities including Fort Lauderdale, FL, Miami, FL, and Port St. Lucie, FL.